Coconut Flour Biscuits

 While these biscuits taste delicious on their own, here are some fun flavor combinations to add some variety.

-• Chocolate chip– Fold through 1/2 cup chocolate chips to the dough, reserving a tablespoon to top the biscuits with.
+Chocolate chip– Fold 1/2 cup of chocolate chips into the dough, reserving a tablespoon to top the biscuits.

-• To freeze: Place biscuits in a ziplock bag and store them in the freezer for up to 6 months.
+To freeze: Place biscuits in a Ziploc bag and store them in the freezer for up to 6 months.

-• Reheating: Either microwave the biscuits for 30 seconds or place them in a pre-heated oven and warm up at 180C/350F for 5-7 minutes.
+Reheating: Either microwave the biscuits for 30 seconds or place them in a preheated oven at 180C/350F for 5-7 minutes.

 keto coconut flour biscuits